Kubernetes Cluster on Azure

 Deploying the project

-You must supply two values in order to deploy the cluster.
-You can input the values through the new-project wizard.
-No additional configuration is required.
-The required values are below:
+You must supply two values to deploy the cluster.
+You can input both through the new-project wizard:

 - mgmtGroupId

-- The object ID of your existing Azure AD group which will serve as cluster administrator.
+- The object ID of an existing Azure AD group that will serve as the cluster administrator.

 - sshPubKey

-- Contents of your public key which will be used for SSH access to the cluster nodes you will deploy.
+- The contents of the public key used for SSH access to the cluster nodes.

-Once the new project is created, you can deploy it immediately with pulumi up
+Once the project is created, you can deploy it with pulumi up:

 $ pulumi up